hannahdesmond/mastery-curriculum/chapter8/README.md

 hash_pretending_to_be_an_array
 ```

 Even more commonly than strings, we'll use **symbols**.
-Symbols are a special, and very widespread object in Ruby.
+Symbols are a special and very widespread object in Ruby.
 They work like strings, except they're _immutable_ – they can't be changed once they've been set.

 Since we rarely want to change the keys in a hash, symbols are a perfect choice: